openssl-s_server, s_server - SSL/TLS server program

 If a connection request is established with an SSL client and neither the -www nor the -WWW option has been used then normally any data received from the client is displayed and any key presses will be sent to the client.

-Certain single letter commands are also recognized which perform special operations: these are listed below.
+Certain commands are also recognized which perform special operations.
+These commands are a letter which must appear at the start of a line.
+They are listed below.

 End the current SSL connection but still accept new connections.